Guidelines for Contributors

 Submit your manuscript as an ordinary text document (e.g. rtf, doc(x) or odt).

 As main font, we encourage you to choose one that covers relevant characters with diacritics, for instance Times New Roman.
 If you need to display phonetic symbols or other special characters, we recommend Junicode as main font.
-For runes and transliterations you must use Svante Lagman’s standard fonts Runlitt A and Futhark A (however, do not use his TMS Special).
-Do NOT use non-Unicode fonts other than Lagman’s.
+Transliterations are formated in bold style in the main font or Runlitt B Unicode (please do not use Runlitt A).
+For runes you must use Svante Lagman’s standard font Futhark A. Do NOT use non-Unicode fonts other than Futhark A.

 Please apply a minimum of formatting to your manuscript.
 Here are some guidelines: